 ONLY International students who earn an undergraduate or graduate degree in a country where English is the primary language can waive the TOEFL requirement.

 The TOEFL is the preferred English Language Proficiency test however, the IELTS can substitute for the TOEFL with an overall Band 6.5 being the required minimum.

 All graduate courses presume the student has had an intermediate microeconomic theory class and an intermediate macroeconomic theory class.

-Admission, which includes financial assistance (stipends and tution), are awarded on a competitive basis. – We typically admit less that 10 students out of approximatley 100 applicants.
+Admission, which includes financial assistance (stipends and tution) for the four year duration of the program, is awarded on a competitive basis. – We typically admit less that 10 students out of approximatley 100 applicants.